digipres/workbench/src/formats/profiles/tools.md

-# Collection Profiles
+# Tools For Collections
-## Using Format Profiles to Compare Collections & Registries
+## Using Format Profiles To Compare Collections Against Format Registries

 ## Introduction